 The Bronx is the Most Nature Friendly Borough

 The Bronx can be considered a tough area to live in.
 It’s been said to have the least friendly public transportation services of any other borough.
-That may be in part to how nature filled it is.
+Despite the unfriendliness, there is greenery and nature to help calm everyone down.

 Around nearly every corner a park or piece of historical greenery can be seen.
 For example, the Van Cortlandt forest is much older than the Bronx itself.
 The trees and lake within are not out of place within the area, as parks and trees dot the incredibly large borough of NYC.

 If you’re a nature lover living in the Bronx, or you have the intent to move there you’ll find no shortage of places to take a walk and enjoy the scenery.
 In fact, we’ve been here in the Bronx for many decades, and the notion that the Bronx is a tough place isn’t necessarily true.

 While there is a history here, the Bronx is the most nature friendly borough without a doubt.
 Here are a few of the places that you can go to get a little green in your city life.

 Cortlandt Park is 1,146 acres in the Bronx.
 It’s rich in history and nature, with Cortlandt itself being a place to find many historical moments.

 For example, the site of the Stockbridge Massacre of 1778 took place in Cortlandt Park.
 While it isn’t the most cheerful of spots to visit if you’re looking for a lighthearted nature walk, history buffs will surely enjoy.